debiki/talkyard-prod-one/README.md

 - `conf/`: Container config files, mounted read-only in the containers.
 Can add to a Git repo.

 - `data/`: Directories mounted read-write in the containers (and sometimes read-only too).
-            Should probably add to any Git repo.
+            Should probably _not_ add to any Git repo.